najlepsiwebdesigner/foundation-datepicker/README.md

 `npm install foundation-datepicker`

-after running continue with step 3 from manual instalation
+after running continue with step 3 from manual instalation.
+Files you should use are mentioned in step 2.

-Manual Installation
+Manual Installation and Setup
 -------------------

 1. download & unzip source from GitHub repository: http://foundation-datepicker.peterbeno.com/example.html

-2. copy the files
+2. copy the files `/js/foundation-datepicker.js` and `/stylesheets/foundation-datepicker.css`
-    3. **/js/foundation-datepicker.js**
-    4. **/stylesheets/foundation-datepicker.css**
-       somewhere into your project
+    somewhere into your project.
+Minified versions are also available.
 3. &lt;link&gt; and &lt;script&gt; them into your page

 4. to see the arrows and icons, please include **font-awesome** or **foundation icons**: